 But pies themselves?
 I don’t know.
 I feel like it’s a two-fer that can go wrong – both the filling and the dough need to be great, right?

-So that’s where this all butter really flakey pie dough comes in.
+So that’s where this all butter really flakey pie dough recipe comes in.
 After all of the dough I’ve made in the past, this one was, by far, the absolute best.

 It’s an all butter dough made with cold water – no vodka here – and contains just 4 ingredients (plus water).
 And now that I’ve seen the super flakey results of this easy pie dough, you’ll never be able to convince me that shortening in pie dough is better.

 And she’s been around the dessert block once or twice.

 The reason for this is the big, fat chunks of butter suspended throughout the dough, a result that can only happen from making pie dough by hand.

-Not only do I find it amazingly gratifying to make such a simple and timeless kitchen staple like pie dough by hand, but I have complete control over how big I leave the chunks of butter; whereas machines often over process the butter.
+Not only do I find it amazingly gratifying to make such a simple and timeless kitchen staple like a pie dough recipe by hand, but I have complete control over how big I leave the chunks of butter; whereas machines often over process the butter.